Office of Responsible Research Practices

 Protocol deviations that are minor do not require reporting to the IRB unless they meet ANY of the following criteria:

-• The incident(s) suggest that a participant’s safety is being affected, or
+• the incident(s) suggest that a participant’s safety is being affected or

-• The incident(s) adversely affects the integrity, accuracy, and/or reliability of the research data from the participant, or
+• the incident(s) adversely affects the integrity, accuracy, and/or reliability of the research data from the participant or

-• A pattern of protocol deviations occurs that indicates a need for changes in the protocol or informed consent document(s)
+• a pattern of protocol deviations occurs that indicates a need for changes in the protocol or informed consent document(s).

-Buck IRB Event Report within 10 Days ONLY if the minor protocol deviation meets the defined reporting criteria
+• Buck-IRB Event Report within 10 Days ONLY if the minor protocol deviation meets the defined reporting criteria protocol or informed consent document(s)

 Participant Protocol Deviation